erichosick/erichosick.github.com/_posts/2014-09-03-design-mop-and-javascript.md

 ## Why Message-Oriented Programming

 The purpose of message-oriented programming is to standardize the behavioral interface of objects.
-This means, invoking the behavior of any object is the exact same: ill-relevant of the behavior we are trying to invoke.
+This means, invoking the behavior of any object is the exact same: irrelevant of the behavior we are trying to invoke.

 Invoking the addition of two numbers is the same as invoking the behavior to push data through a socket.
 As we will see below, this also means programming becomes the composition of data structures.